mfauzaan/stripe-webview-demo-RN-/README.md

 In your Stripe Dashboard, you can [enable the payment methods](https://dashboard.stripe.com/payments/settings) you’d like to test with one click.

-Some payment methods require receiving a real-time webhook notification to complete a charge.
-This demo is bundled with [ngrok](https://ngrok.com/), which allows us to securely receive webhooks and serve the app locally via HTTPS, which is also required to complete transactions in the browser with Elements or the Payment Request API.
+Some payment methods require additional step to verify the payment, in that case verification method is handled and redirect response to the API.

 ### Running the Node Server